evanJensengit/finance_csv_parser/readme.md

 ## Purpose
 Helps user see where their money is being spent based on CSV file uploaded.
 CSV rows formatted as:Date|amount|description.
 User inputs start date and end date they would like to see transactions for.
-Application outputs how much was spent where based on the
+Application displays how much was spent where in that time period based on
-values of objects in placesWithPatterns.txt
+values of key:value pairs in wordsAssociatedWithPlaces.txt

 ## How to Use
 1. Install latest version of go